psegalen/ynov-b3-2020-2021/back-blind-test/README.md

 ### `yarn run deploy`

-Build a deployable version and then deploy it on Firebase hoting.
+Build a deployable version and then deploy it on Firebase hosting.

 ### Test User